Taiwan stays on high alert as Chinese ships pull back after massive drills

 Chinese ships were moving away from Taiwan, although Beijing had yet to formally declare the end of the exercises.

-The exercises named "Justice Mission 2025" saw China fire dozens of rockets towards Taiwan and deploy a large number of warships and aircraft near the island, in a show of force that drew concern from Western allies including the European Commission and Britain.
+The exercises named "Justice Mission 2025" saw China fire dozens of rockets towards Taiwan and deploy a large number of warships and aircraft near the island, in a show of force that drew concern from Western allies.

 Taipei condemned the drills as a threat to regional security and a blatant provocation.